wlonk/arcadia/rules/change_and_growth.rst

 -  Learn a new spell (in consultation with the Host)
 -  Ask another character a question:

-   -  What do you really feel about X?
    -  What really happened with X?
    -  What do you wish I would do with respect to X?
+   -  How do you really feel about X?
    -  How could I get you to do X?

+If you ask a question, write down the answer.
+You can use that answer for an extra card (even above the one from help, boons, or leverage) in any outcome where it might help you.

 Any time anyone in your family does XXX, mark Esteem.
 When you have marked Esteem five times, erase them and choose one, as a family: